 Paul taught the Christians at Corinth this same truth.
-God commanding the light to shine into the darkness, in the beginning, was prophetic of the gospel that Christ preached to the world.
-And this was also his message to the Christians at Ephesus.
+God commanding the light to shine into the darkness in the beginning was prophetic of the gospel Christ preached to the world.
+And this was also Paul’s message to the Christians at Ephesus.

 Having the understanding darkened, being alienated from the life of God through the ignorance that is in them, because of the blindness of their heart: Who being past feeling have given themselves over unto lasciviousness, to work all uncleanness with greediness.
 But ye have not so learned Christ; If so be that ye have heard him, and have been taught by him, as the truth is in Jesus.
 (Ephesians 4:18-21)

 We shouldn’t be surprised by the false systems of theology dominating modern Christianity because it’s precisely what Paul foretold would happen, “And they shall turn away their ears from the truth, and shall be turned unto fables [myths]” (2Ti 4:4).
-The concepts of God as a Trinity of co-equal Persons and man as an eternal spirit that goes to heaven or hell after death are just myths, fiction, and imagination.
+The concepts of God as a Trinity of co-equal Persons and man as an eternal spirit that goes to heaven or hell after death are simply myths.
 But if we love Christ we’ll stand on the side of the truth and live by it, “Everyone on the side of truth listens to me” (Jhn 18:37 NIV).
 And if we love people, we’ll teach them the truth.

 Jesus taught the truth about God